dogweather/forkful/content/en/go/files-and-io/checking-if-a-directory-exists.md

   \ interact with the file system, to avoid errors when attempting to access or modify\u2026"
 lastmod: '2024-03-13T22:44:59.643818-06:00'
 model: gpt-4-0125-preview
-summary: "Checking if a directory exists in Go is critical for applications that interact\
-  \ with the file system, to avoid errors when attempting to access or modify\u2026"
+summary: Checking if a directory exists in Go is critical for applications that interact with the file system, to avoid errors when attempting to access or modify directories.
 title: Checking if a directory exists
 weight: 20
 ---